 The Plan is sponsored and administered by the Board of Trustees of the Carpenters Health and Welfare Trust Fund for California.
-However, the Trustees have delegated administrative responsibilities to other individuals or organizations as follows:
+However, the Trustees have delegated administrative responsibilities to other organizations as follows:

-- Trust Fund Office: - ✓ Maintains eligibility records; - ✓ Accounts for self-payment contributions; - ✓ Administers Indemnity Medical and Hearing Aid benefits; - ✓ Answers Participant inquiries; and - ✓ Handles other routine administrative functions. - Kaiser Foundation Health Plan offers a Health Maintenance Organization (HMO) plan for medical, prescription drug, hearing aid and vision benefits. - Indemnity Medical Plan - ✓ Anthem Blue Cross of California provides access to a Contract Provider network for indemnity medical benefits and provides the Plan's utilization review program for certain medical benefits (applicable only to Retirees and Dependents not eligible for Medicare). - ✓ Express Scripts provides access to contract pharmacies and administers the Plan's mail service program and specialty pharmacy program. - ✓ Vision Service Plan (VSP) administers and provides access to Contract Providers for Vision Benefits. - Delta Dental PPO and DeltaCare USA provide voluntary dental benefits to retirees who choose to purchase coverage.
+- Fund Office: - 1.
+Maintains eligibility records; - 2. accounts for self-payment contributions; - 3. administers Indemnity Medical and Hearing Aid benefits; - 4. answers Participant inquiries; and - 5. handles other routine administrative functions. - Kaiser Foundation Health Plan offers a Health Maintenance Organization (HMO) plan for medical, prescription Drug, hearing aid and vision benefits. - Indemnity Medical Plan - 6.
+Anthem Blue Cross of California provides access to a Contract Provider network for Indemnity medical benefits and provides the Plan's utilization review program for certain medical benefits (applicable only to Retirees and Dependents not eligible for Medicare). - 7.
+Express Scripts provides access to contract pharmacies and administers the Plan's mail service program and Accredo specialty pharmacy program. - 8.
+Vision Service Plan (VSP) administers vision benefits and provides access to Contract Providers for vision benefits. - Delta Dental PPO and DeltaCare USA provide voluntary dental benefits to retirees who choose to purchase coverage.